JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 In addition I will also need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases. <br/>
 *PHP-FPM includes numerous features that can prove beneficial for websites receiving traffic in large volumes frequently*

-To install these 2 packages at once, I will run:
+To install these 2 packages at once, I will run: <br/>
+Ad then check the version with php -v

 ```
 sudo apt install php-fpm php php-mysql